Martin-Gleiss/smartvisu/trunk/readme.txt

     - basic.symbol now with mode 'or', 'and'
 	- new: smartVISU checks configuration of the server
 	- new widget: basic.tank for (partly) filled tanks
-	- new wiget: basic.shifter for switch an value on one symbol
+	- new widget: basic.shifter for switch an value on one symbol
 	- improved widget: basic.shutter now supports sending of the angle
     - re-engineered widget: basic.slider with super soft sliding
 	- new driver: eibd (with ajax long-polling)